 Large bathtubs and soakers are great ways to relax and turn your bathroom into a spa sanctuary, but are they functional for all possible renters?
 These tubs take up large amounts of functional space in bathrooms and take away from storage and daily use.
-Not all renters may have use for a large tub, especially when renter to larger families.
-Consider adding dual vanity space to a rental room as opposed to a large soaker.
+Not all renters may have use for a large tub, especially when renting to larger families.
+Consider adding dual vanity space to a rental as opposed to a large soaker tub.
 Bathtubs are available with a larger lip to create a more spacious tub, without taking away from the square footage of the room.

 Remember all the bronze finishes from the 1990’s?
 There is a good chance that nickel will go down the same drain as bronze.
 These fixtures may seem sophisticated for a while, but in future years these may seem tacky and draw renters away.
 Stick with quality, but neutral finishes such as chrome or dark black.

 Avoiding trendy fads and integrating alternatives that create a sophisticated and functional design is the best way to increase your ROI for years to come and keep maintenance costs at a minimum.
 Shop your local store for the best rental options on the market!